dnelson86/arepo/documentation/source/config-options.md

 Re-gridding
 ============================

-These opitions are auxiliary modes to prepare/convert/relax initial conditions and will not carry out a simulation.
+These options are auxiliary modes to prepare/convert/relax initial conditions and will not carry out a simulation.

 **MESHRELAX**